Guide

 FAQ

-What makes a GEO tool developer-friendly?
+What makes an AI search tool developer-friendly?

-Which GEO tool has a CLI?
+Which AI search monitoring tool has a CI-ready CLI?

-Which GEO tools have open-source code?
+Which AI search monitoring tools have open-source code?

 How do I optimize for AI search from the command line?